 Skip to main contentSkip to navigationSkip to search

-Pandox's annual general meeting 3 April, 2020, resolved to adopt the following guidelines for the remuneration of the members of management.
+Pandox's annual general meeting 10 April, 2024, resolved to adopt the following guidelines for the remuneration of the members of management of the board of directors

 Scope

-The executive managers and board members, including the CEO and other executive managers, fall within the provisions of these guidelines.
-The guidelines are forward-looking and applicable to remuneration already agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2020.
+The executive managers and board members, including the CEO and other executive managers, fall within the provisions of these guidelines for remuneration to executive management.
+The guidelines are forward-looking and applicable to remuneration already agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual shareholders’ meeting 2024.
 These guidelines do not apply to any remuneration decided or approved by the general meeting.

 Promotion of the company’s business strategy, long-term interests and sustainability